Improved Random-Binning Exponent for Distributed Hypothesis Testing: A Brief Review

 Generate a codebook of sequences

-such that every $u^n(m)$ is generated IID according to $P_U$---the $U$-marginal of $P_{UXY}$---and independently of other sequences in the codebook.
+each IID according to $P_U$---the $U$-marginal of $P_{UXY}$---and independently of each other.

-Upon observing $x^n$, the sender looks for an index $m$ such that $(x^n,u^n(m))$ are jointly typical according to $P_{UX}$.
-If such an $m$ can be found, send $m$ to the receiver; if no such index can be found, send a special message to the receiver indicating ``Guess $\mH_1$.''
+\emph{Sender (Han):} Upon observing $x^n$, look for an index $m$ such that $(u^n(m),x^n)$ are jointly $\epsilon$-typical, $\epsilon>0$, according to $P_{UX}$.
+If such indices can be found, send any one of them to the receiver; if no such index can be found, send a special message to the receiver indicating ``Declare~$\mH_1$.''